w-b-dev/dockerized-todo/readme.md

 TODO:

-- understand about layers and caching
+-understand about layers and caching [here](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/)

-    Going back to the image history output, we see that each command in the Dockerfile becomes a new layer in the image.
-You might remember that when we made a change to the image, the yarn dependencies had to be reinstalled.
-Is there a way to fix this?
-It doesn't make much sense to ship around the same dependencies every time we build, right?

-    To fix this, we need to restructure our Dockerfile to help support the caching of the dependencies.
-For Node-based applications, those dependencies are defined in the package.json file.
-So, what if we copied only that file in first, install the dependencies, and then copy in everything else?
-Then, we only recreate the yarn dependencies if there was a change to the package.json.
-Make sense?
+    restructure our Dockerfile to help support the caching of the dependencies.
+    ...copied only that file in first, install the dependencies, and then copy in everything else?
+    ...we only recreate the yarn dependencies if there was a change to the package.json.

 ## Basic run
 Go for `docker-compose up -d`